 1. American Gothic was instantly a big hit.

 American Gothic was submitted to the 1930 annual exhibition at the Art Institute of Chicago, where it won a bronze medal and a $300 prize.
-But that's not all.
-The Art Institute acquired the piece for its collection.
+But that’s not all: The Art Institute acquired the piece for its collection.
 From there, a picture of the prize-winning painting ran in the Chicago Evening Post, then in newspapers across the U.S., gaining fame and popularity with each printing.
-Eighty-five years later, American Gothic still calls the Art Institute home.
+Almost a century later, American Gothic still calls the Art Institute home.

 3. American Gothic’s inspiration was a real and really distinctive home.

-In the summer of 1930, Wood was visiting Eldon, Iowa to attend an art exhibition.
-While there he was struck by a little white cottage with a "carpenter Gothic" window on the second floor that Wood found “pretentious” for such a humble home.
+In the summer of 1930, Wood was visiting Eldon, Iowa, to attend an art exhibition.
+While there, he was struck by a little white cottage with a “carpenter Gothic” window on the second floor—Wood found it “pretentious” for such a humble home.
 He sketched out the house on an envelope, providing the base for what would become his most famous painting.